My Deep Sky Observations with the Vespera Pro (Complete List of Observed DSO)

 M 92 Hercules GC Nice globular star cluster with compact core

 M 96 with M 95 and M 105 Leo G Spiral galaxy, forms a pair with M 95.
-M 95 and M 105 can be included in the mosaic mode of Vsp Pro.
+M 95 and M 105 can be included in the normal and the mosaic mode of Vsp Pro.

 M 97 Owl Nebula, with M 108 Ursa Major PN Small green dot with two dark spots; can be observed together with M 108 with Vespera Pro.

-M 101 Pinwheel Galaxy Coma Berenices G Faint; better in second attempt, but still very noisy (30 min)
+M 101 Pinwheel Galaxy Coma Berenices G Faint; better with 90 min; with small galaxies

 M 104 Sombrero Galaxy Virgo G Spiral galaxy, seen nearly edge-on; the dust ring and the bright nucleus led to the name.

 M 105 with NGC 3384/89 as well as M 95 and M 96 Leo G Bright elliptical galaxy; close to the galaxies NGC 3384 (elliptical) and the smaller NGC 3389 (spiral).
-In the Vespera Pro mosaic additionally together with M 95 and M 96.
+In the Vespera Pro also together with M 95 and M 96 in normal and mosaic mode.

 M 106 with NGC 4248 Canes Venatici G Larger and bright spiral galaxy with bright core; close to it there is the small spiral galaxy NGC 4248, somewhat farther apart the galaxy NGC 4220, the pair NGC 4231/32 (Holm 356), and the edge-on galaxy NGC 4217 with NGC 4226 (Holm 354).